 The Halpin Review team has strong experience in working on board behaviour and governance culture – experience drawn from across the HE sector and the corporate sector, charities, local government and the NHS.

 Successful governance reviews and assessments rely on much more than just methodology.
-They depend on a skilled and experienced team who have the insight to follow the right ‘lines of enquiry’ and who are able to understand what improvements can be made.
+They depend on intelligent, well-known Consultants who understand strategic priorities, have the insight to follow the right ‘lines of enquiry’ and who are able to understand what improvements can be made.

 Typical lines of enquiry might include: